 Daily Harvest Smoothies are very nutrient-dense, and almost free of filler ingredients.

-The smoothies provide a wide range of fruits and vegetables that are likely not in the typical American diet, including dragon fruit, acai, passion fruit and many others.
 We know from medical research that dietary diversity is associated with optimal gut health, which is why we recommend that consumers eat a wide range of different fruits and vegetables.
-Daily Harvest smoothies appear to make this convenient.

 While this flavoring agent can be sourced from citrus fruits, 99% of the world’s citric acid is manufactured from an allergenic fungus called Aspergillus niger, as detailed in this medical review of the ingredient published in the Toxicology Reports journal.

-We Tried Daily Harvest
+We Tested Daily Harvest

 As one of the authors of this article (Calloway), I wanted to try Daily Harvest myself to give my thoughts on its taste and the healthiness.